NNavinraj/Business-UEN/README.md

 4)Type In http://localhost:3000/ on the adddress bar

 # Testing -
-Simply type npm run test on the terminal.
+Simply type 'npm run test' on the terminal.
 The test file is name App.Test and it is in the __test__folder.